the-trash/the_comments/README.md

 ### My hopes about comments system

 * Open comments for everybody (by default). *I hate user registration*
-* Moderation for comments
+* Moderation for comments and simple Admin UI
-* Spam traps instead Captcha. *I hate user Captcha*
+* Spam traps instead Captcha. *I hate Captcha*
+* Blacklists for IP and UserAgent
 * Comment counters for commentable objects and User
-* Blacklists for IP and UserAgent
-* Admin UI for comments moderation
 * Denormalization for fast and Request-free comment list building
 * Delete without destroy
 * Ready for Rails4, Engine